Ahmed20150/EasyTravel/README.md

   - `POST /api/requestDelete/:username/:role`: Submit an account deletion request for a user based on their username and role.

 - **activityBooking**
-  -`POST /api/createActivityBooking`: Create a new activity booking for a tourist.
+  - `POST /api/createActivityBooking`: Create a new activity booking for a tourist.
-  -`GET /api/tourist/:username`: Fetch all activity bookings for a specific tourist.
+  - `GET /api/tourist/:username`: Fetch all activity bookings for a specific tourist.
-  -`DELETE /api/unbook/:bookingId`: Unbook an activity if the booking date is more than 48 hours away.
+  - `DELETE /api/unbook/:bookingId`: Unbook an activity if the booking date is more than 48 hours away.
-  -`GET /api/check/:activityId/:username`: Check if a tourist has booked a specific activity.
+  - `GET /api/check/:activityId/:username`: Check if a tourist has booked a specific activity.
-  -`GET /api/checkBooking/:activityId/:username`: Check details of an existing booking for a tourist and activity.
+  - `GET /api/checkBooking/:activityId/:username`: Check details of an existing booking for a tourist and activity.
-  -`GET /api/pastBookings`: Retrieve past activity bookings for a specific tourist.
+  - `GET /api/pastBookings`: Retrieve past activity bookings for a specific tourist.
-  -`GET /api/upcomingBookings`: Fetch upcoming activity bookings for a specific tourist.
+  - `GET /api/upcomingBookings`: Fetch upcoming activity bookings for a specific tourist.

 ## Tests
 - **Postman Tests:**